towolf/towolf.github.com/docs/PsychDocumentation/InstallKinect.markdown

 for use by the Psychtoolbox videocapture and recording functions or other video apps \(Skype, etc.\).
 This however blocks use of the Kinect by our PsychKinect\(\) driver.
-If you want the Kinect as 3D depths camera with our driver or other Kinect\-specific software, you need to disable the standard Linux kinect driver "gspca\_kinect" by black\-listing it.
+If you want the Kinect as 3D depths camera with our driver or other Kinect-specific software, you need to disable the standard Linux kinect driver "gspca\_kinect" by black-listing it.
 On Ubuntu Linux \(and probably most other distributions\) you can do this by copying the file linux\_blacklist\_kinectvideo from Psychtoolboxs PsychContributed folder to Linux /etc/modprobe.d/ directory as a root